 The Jenkins log file is another location (in the Jenkins home directory) where the initial password can also be obtained.
 This password must be entered in the setup wizard on new Jenkins installations before you can access Jenkins’s main UI.
-This password also serves as the default admininstrator account’s password (with username "admin") if you happen to skip the subsequent user-creation step in the setup wizard.
+This password also serves as the default administrator account’s password (with username "admin") if you happen to skip the subsequent user-creation step in the setup wizard.

 After unlocking Jenkins, the Customize Jenkins page appears.
 Here you can install any number of useful plugins as part of your initial setup.